home-assistant/home-assistant.io/source/_integrations/onewire.markdown

   - '@garbled1'
 ---

-The `onewire` platform supports sensors which are using the One wire (1-wire) bus for communication.
+The `onewire` platform supports sensors which that using the One wire (1-wire) bus for communication.

-Each and every 1-wire device has a (globally) unique ID that identifies the device on the bus.
+Every 1-wire device has a (globally) unique ID that identifies the device on the bus.
 The first two digits identify a device family and the last 14 digits are a globally unique number given to it during manufacturing.

-The different families have different functionality and can measure different quantities.
+Different families have different functionality and can measure different quantities.

 ### Supported devices: